lmullen/cchc/README.md

 When you navigate in your terminal to the root of the repository, you can get run the necessary commands using Docker Compose.
 Use the following command to pull all the necessary containers:

 ```
+docker compose \
-docker compose --profile db --profile ctrl pull
+	--profile db --profile ctrl --profile api \
+	--profile languages --profile quotations \
+	pull
 ```

 ### PostgreSQL database

-All metadata, application state (such as the job queues), and results are stored in a [PostgreSQL database](https://www.postgresql.org).
+All metadata, application state (such as the job queues) and results are stored in a [PostgreSQL database](https://www.postgresql.org).
 While any version from v12 up should work, this application has been tested the most on PostgreSQL 14.1.

 You are **strongly** encouraged to use a database whose data is stored in a way that you can understand and access if you care at all about the data stored in it.
 While this application does provide a Docker container which stores its data in a [Docker volume](https://docs.docker.com/storage/volumes/), persisting data in Docker requires considerable understanding to do correctly, as does securing the database.